-Illinois Joining Forces (IJF) was launched in 2012, through an inter-governmental agreement between the Illinois Departments of Veterans’ Affairs (IDVA) and Military Affairs (IDMA) as a statewide, public-private network of military and veteran serving organizations working together to improve services for Service-members, Veterans and their Families (SMVF).
+Illinois Joining Forces (IJF) was launched in 2012, through an inter-governmental agreement between the Illinois Departments of Veterans’ Affairs (IDVA) and Military Affairs (IDMA) as a statewide, public-private network of military and veteran serving organizations working together to improve services for Service Members, Veterans and their Families (SMVF).

+As a stand-alone nonprofit organization, IJF helps service members, veterans, and their families navigate the "sea of goodwill" to find the support they need, when they need it.
 No one organization can do it all.
 But veterans shouldn’t have to wander from office to office – or website to website – to determine who does what and which organization can best meet their needs.